 Lake Tahoe is the largest alpine lake in North America.
 It lies in the Sierra Nevada at 6,225 ft (1,897 m), and straddles the state line between California and Nevada, west of Carson City.
 Lake Tahoe is a perfect vacation spot during all four seasons.

 Lake Tahoe is the second deepest in the United States after Crater Lake in Oregon.
 Its depth is 1,645 feet (501 m).
 The lake amazes the clarity of its water and the panorama of surrounding mountains on all sides.
 Tahoe Lake is about 22 mi (35 km) long and 12 mi (19 km) wide and has 72 mi (116 km) of shoreline and a surface area of 191 square miles (490 km2).
 So, even in crowded summer months is easy to find a nice space for rest.

-Lake Tahoe attractions are perfect for families, outdoors, and adventures lover at any age.
+Lake Tahoe attractions are perfect for families, outdoors, and adventures lover of any age.
 You can do water sports, hiking, or winter skiing overlooking the lake.
-Moreover, on the Nevada side, you will find several lakeside casino resorts.
+Moreover, you will find several lakeside casino resorts on the Nevada side.

-Remember to leave no trace by always packing out everything you bring with you.
+Remember to leave no trace by always packing everything you bring.

 Getting to Lake Tahoe

 Two-thirds of the Lake Tahoe shoreline is in California.
 The lake’s largest city is South Lake Tahoe on the California side, close to Nevada’s border.
 Famous Tahoe City, California, is located on the lake’s northwest shore.
 In Nevada, the most popular cities are Stateline, Round Hill Village, Skyland, and Lakeridge.